 Another one of the popular things to do in Monteverde is take Coffee and Food Tours.
 On these excursions, you learn about the process for harvesting and making delicious products from local ingredients, plus there is always sampling and tasting at the end! 😊

-We fed some baby animals and milked a cow while learning about organic farming practices from different generations of the family.
-Then we made some cheese with the cow’s milk!
+Good to know: We fed baby animals, milked a cow, made cheese, and learned about organic farming from 3 different generations of the family.

 Night Hikes